Does the price include packaging when you import custom metal parts from Vietnam?

 • Corrosion protection: VCI bags, anti-rust spray, vacuum sealed pouches

-• Hygiene-sensitive wraps: Cleanroom packaging or sealed units 4
+• Hygiene-sensitive wraps: Cleanroom or sealed pouches 4

 Table 2: Examples of Extra Packaging Items and Cost Ranges